 When do groups gather?

-Although Home Groups gather throughout the week at different times and days, most groups gather for about an hour and a half on Tuesday, Wednesday, and Thursday evenings, sometime between 6:00 to 8:00pm.
+Although Home Groups gather throughout the week at different times and days, most groups gather for about an hour and a half on Tuesday, Wednesday or Thursday evenings, usually between 6:00 to 8:00pm.

 What is the typical number of people in a Home Group?

 The typical group is made up of 9 -17 adults.
-Our desire is that as Home Groups mature, people in the group will feel the call to become group leaders themselves, so that when the group reaches 17 or more, a plan for birthing a new group can be considered.
+Our desire is that as Home Groups mature, people in the group will feel the call to become group leaders themselves, so that when the group gets too large, a plan for birthing a new group can be considered.

 Do people have to be in groups near where they live?